jeffweiss/ohaibot/elixir_conf_notes/speaker_notes.md

 Only after I had started down this path (and submitted the conf proposal) did I start Sasa's Elixir in Action.
 So if you like my talk, read Sasa's book, he does it far better.
 Oh, also, at work we use a fork of Hubot.
-I depise Node, plus whenever there's a problem with additional functionality, the entire bot dies a fiery death rather than just the bit of new functionality.
+Regardless of whatever my feelings of Node, whenever there's a problem with additional functionality, the entire bot dies a fiery death rather than just the bit of new functionality.
+It's a situation just begging for the concurrency and isolation of Erlang.

 #
 When I think about idiomatic Erlang or Elixir, a few things come to mind as